Consensys/quorum/README.md

 * quorum-examples - https://github.com/jpmorganchase/quorum-examples
 * Quorum Wiki - https://github.com/jpmorganchase/quorum/wiki

+## Third Party Tools/Libraries

+The following Quorum-related libraries/applications have been created by Third Parties and as such are not specifically endorsed by J.P.
+Morgan.
+A big thanks to the developers for improving the tooling around Quorum!

+* [Quorum-Genesis](https://github.com/davebryson/quorum-genesis) - A simple CL utility for Quorum to help populate the genesis file with voters and makers
+* [web3j-quorum](https://github.com/web3j/quorum) - an extension to the web3j Java library providing support for the Quorum API
+* [Nethereum Quorum](https://github.com/Nethereum/Nethereum/tree/master/src/Nethereum.Quorum) - a .net Quorum adapter

 ## Contributing

 Thank you for your interest in contributing to Quorum!